-The importance of detailed resource characterizations in low-permeability gas sandstone formations has been realized for many years by GRI.
+The importance of new geological analysis methods and detailed resource characterizations in low-permeability gas sandstone formations has been realized for many years by GRI.
 Through GRI-funded research, the understanding of the geologic processes affecting the source, distribution, and recovery of gas from these reservoirs has been greatly enhanced.
-This report and the companion atlas volume serve as references that will aid low-permeability gas sand development.